tdspora/syngen/README.md

 - <i>row_limit</i> – a number of rows to train over.
 A number less than the original table length will randomly subset the specified number of rows
 - <i>drop_null</i> – whether to drop rows with at least one missing value
 - <i>batch_size</i> – if specified, the training is split into batches.
 This can save the RAM
-- <i>reports</i> - whether to generate accuracy, sampling reports or just fetch accuracy metrics
+- <i>reports</i> - controls the generation of quality reports, might require significant time for big generated tables (>1000 rows)
 - <i>metadata_path</i> – a path to the metadata file containing the metadata
 - <i>column_types</i> - might include the section <i>categorical</i> which contains the listed columns defined as categorical by a user